rmrresearch/GhostFragment/docs/source/developer/design/fragmented_molecule_driver.rst

    to the ``FragmentedNuclei`` class a set of charges and multiplicities, namely the charge and multiplicity of each fragment.

+.. _fmd_nmers:

+|n|-mers
+   From the perspective of the GMBE, there is no real destinction between fragments and |n|-mers.
+Ultimately, the coefficients we need for the final energy expression simply depend on the overlaps of the final subsystems we want to run computations on.
+The ``FragmentedMolecule`` driver should be designed so that the the ``FragmentedNuclei`` which enter into it could be either fragments or |n|-mers.

 ********************************
 FragmentedMolecule Driver Design
 ********************************